Austinps/Austinps/README.md

-## I'm Austin, web developer curious about application security.
+## I'm Austin, a web developer curious about application security.

 ###  Skills